anton-k/reader-pattern-servant-app/README.md

 ```

 Applications shows how to  create interfaces for mocks and real instances.
-Also we show how to use interfaces that depen on run-time data
+Also we show how to use interfaces that depend on run-time data
-and how we can split the top-level interface to smaller ones didicated to concrete methods.
+and how we can split the top-level interface to smaller ones dedicated to concrete methods.
+On save message is augmented with current time stamp which is queried over external service.
+We use `getCurrentTime` for mock but it serves as an example of external dependency.

 ### Application user guide